PrameTan/prametan.github.io/_pages/about.md

 My interests in mathematics are in, but not limited to, the following areas:

 * foundations & logic, particularly Gödel's incompleteness theorems,
+* algebraic geometry, particularly complex geometry,
 * algebraic topology,
 * Lie algebras,
-* algebraic geometry,
-* Riemannian geometry and complex geometry,
+* Riemannian geometry,
 * proof assistant and automated proof verification with LEAN.

 Here is my <a href="https://prametan.github.io/assets/pdf/Tansoontorn, Phemmatad - CV.pdf" target="_blank">CV</a>.

+I participated in the [International Philosophy Olympiad](https://en.wikipedia.org/wiki/International_Philosophy_Olympiad) back in 2019 hosted by Italy, which I have a very fond memory of and made good friends there.

 ## What I am currently up to

-Mostly reading Lie algebras (Carter), algebraic geometry (G&W), and complex geometry (Lee).
+Mostly reading Lie algebras (Carter), algebraic geometry (Görtz & Wedhorn, Liu), and complex geometry (Lee).

 I am writing a note in Thai on a quick introduction to the proofs of Gödel's incompleteness theorems.
-It's still incomplete (heh).
+It's still incomplete.

 ## Past Projects